 Table J3.1 summarizes the minimum bolt tension that must be applied to develop a slip-critical connection.

 Slip-critical connections shall be designed to prevent slip and for the limit states of bearing-type connections.

+When bolts pass through fillers, all surfaces subject to slip shall achieve design slip resistance.

 The design slip resistance shall be determined for the limit state of slip as follows: